Trepan-Debuggers/python3-trepan/docs/options.rst

    Write debugger's output (stdout) to FILE

 ``-P`` *port-number*, ``--port=`` *port-number*
-  Use TCP port number *port-number* for out-of-process connections.
+  Use TCP/IP port number *port-number* for out-of-process connections.

 ``--server``
-   Out-of-process server connection mode
+   Out-of-process or "headless" server-connection mode.

 ``--style=`` *pygments-style*
 Set output to pygments style; "none" uses 8-color rather than 256-color terminal

 ``--sigcheck``
-  Set to watch for signal handler changes
+  Set to watch for signal handler changes.

 ``-t`` *target*, ``--target=`` *target*
   Specify a target to connect to.
-Arguments should be of form, 'protocol address'.
+Arguments should be of form, *protocol*:*address*.

-`--from_ipython`` Called from inside ipython
+`--from_ipython`` Called from inside ipython.

 ``--annotate=`` *annotate-number*
   Use annotations to work inside GNU Emacs.